Double or Nothing (Federman novel)

 Double or Nothing (1971) is a novel by Raymond Federman, originally published by Swallow Press, Chicago.
 It was the winner of the Frances Steloff Prize and The Panache Experimental Fiction Prize.

-Plot Summary
+Plot

 Double or Nothing tells two tales intertwining at once: One of a struggling writer attempting to get a narrative to write about and the other of his narrative.
 The story is told through the protagonist who is the narrator of both stories.